 You should apply for financial aid after October 1st for the school year that begins the following fall.
 The FAFSA is an annual application.
-For the 2024-2025 school year, you can complete the FAFSA after January 1, 2024.
 Please note some grant aid is awarded on a first come, first served basis.
 We encourage all students to apply early.
 Don't delay.